benanne/nervana_theano/README.md

 - add wrappers for the pooling kernels
 - optimize the wrappers to avoid unnecessary computation and other slowdowns
 - figure out what needs to change to optimize performance for the GTX 980 (instead of the GTX Titan X only), since more people have this card
+- add support for the built-in ReLU operation of the kernels
+- add Theano optimizations that replace theano.tensor.nnet.conv2d / theano.tensor.dot with the Nervana equivalents automatically

 ## Disclaimer